Establishing inclusive businesses

 iBAN pursues an integrated strategic approach going wide in reach with online knowledge sharing and strategic communications (iBAN blue) on inclusive business, and going deep with its focused Capacity Development Programme (iBAN weave) for selected companies and policymakers in developing and emerging countries.

 iBAN blue provides access to curated expert knowledge and inspiring practical examples.
-A core element of iBAN blue is the innovative global online knowledge platform inclusivebusiness.
-Its core content is being developed jointly with a group of selected strategic partner organisations.
-Every two months, an online magazine (The Theme) is published that covers trends in inclusive business.
+A core element of iBAN blue is the innovative global online knowledge platform inclusivebusiness.net.
+Its core content is being developed jointly with a group of selected strategic partner organizations.
+Every two months, an online magazine (CLUED-iN) is published that covers trends in inclusive business.
 A high-level editorial committee of inclusive business thought leaders sets the editorial agenda of the online magazine.
 The result is a thriving community that can demonstrate through ‘real life’ stories, the positive impact inclusive business has on a world greatly in need of long-term, sustainable business solutions.
 Beyond that, iBAN blue works with key stakeholders and knowledge partners in communicating the impact of inclusive business initiatives strategically.

 iBAN weave supports selected companies in scaling their inclusive business models and policymakers in establishing enabling framework conditions for inclusive business models.
 Both lead to scaled up inclusive business models and enabling environments for them.